 - To act as Senior Civil Engineer for all in-house designs and related construction management;

-- Assist in the day to day management of the project and to deputise for the Project Output Manager when the need arises.
+- Assist in the day to day management of the project and to deputise for the Project Manager / Project Coordinator when the need arises.
 Manage the Hargeisa office and ensure all national staff members have monthly and quarterly workplans.
-Conduct regular staff meetings, act as the focal point for staff, and provide feedback to senior management;
+Conduct regular staff meetings, act as the focal point for national staff, and provide feedback to senior management;

 - Represent the project to third parties and stakeholders including, but not limited to, the Government of Somaliland, visiting donors, consultants engaged under other projects supporting HWA, project stakeholders, contacts and other interested groups.
 Assist in the communication of the technical issues of the project;

-- Assist the Output Manager in the management of Consultants and Contractor engaged in HUWSUP related construction works.
+- Assist the Contracts Manager in the management of Consultants and Contractor engaged in HUWSUP related construction works.

 2.1 As Senior Civil Engineer

-- Assist in coordination and provide inputs to the preparation and/or review of remaining technical designs for works that will be directly implemented by UN-Habitat: upgrading of wellfield collector components, Laas Duur connection pipework, etc. Sign-off on the designs, specifications, BoQs and related drawings and calculations.
+- Assist in coordination and provide inputs to the preparation and/or review of remaining technical designs for works that will be directly implemented by UN-Habitat: upgrading of wellfield collector components, Hora Haadley connection pipework, etc. Together with the Project Manager, sign-off on the design calculations.

-- Provide inputs to the preparation of tender documents for the designs, including specifications, BoQ and drawings; work with the Output Manager in the completion of documents in readiness for tendering.
+- Provide inputs to the preparation of tender documents for the designs, including specifications, BoQ and drawings and work with the Project Manager and Coordinator in the getting the documents ready for tendering.